GluuFederation/tutorials/cedarling/nodejs/nodejs-cedarling-integration.md

 npm install @janssenproject/cedarling_wasm@0.0.131-nodejs
 ```

-You just need to add suffix `-nodejs` in current version to install nodejs cedarling version.
-By default it install web cedarling version.
+You just need to add the suffix `-nodejs` in the current version to install Node.js Cedarling version.
+By default, it installs the web cedarling version.

 ## Step 2: Configure the Cedarling